Paediatric Audiology: Private Hearing Tests for Children

 Difficulty focusing in noisy environments such as classrooms or playgrounds.

-Mishearing or misunderstanding what is said
+Mishears or misunderstands what is being said

 Frequent need for repetition, especially in group settings.

-Can't remember longer instructions
+Cannot remember longer instructions

 Challenges with following multi-step directions.

-Difficulty concentrating unless it’s quiet
+Difficulty concentrating unless it is very quiet in the room

 Needs quieter environments for tasks that require attention.

-Challenges with understanding accents or fast speech
+Difficulty understanding accents and cannot follow fast speech

 Trouble keeping up with conversations and different speech patterns.